In this simple guide, we'll explain how to make a Christmas angel from willow.

-Willow needs to be rehydrated before weaving to make it flexible enough to create any structure.
-To do this simply submerge it in water, a good rule thumb for the amount of soaking time is one day per foot of length i.e. If the average length of your willow shoots is four foot, then soak for 4 days.
-(Note: Willow with the bark stripped off only takes a couple of hours to rehydrate).
+To make it flexible, willow needs to be rehydrated before weaving.
+To do this, simply submerge the willow in water.
+A good rule of thumb is around one day per foot of length e.g. If the average length of your willow rods is four foot, then soak for 4 days.
+(Willow with the bark stripped off only takes a couple of hours to rehydrate).
 Take a look at our handy soaking guides.

-- Place the four thick willow stems of the same length on a table.
-Tie the top of the willow stems together at the top, to make it more manageable.
+- Place 4 thick willow stems of the same length on a table.
+Tie the top of the willow stems together.
+This makes the structure more manageable

-- Take one of the slim weavers, bend in half or about 4” (100cms) from the butt ends.
+- Take one of the slim weavers, bend in half or about 4” (100cms) from the butt end (the thick end).
 Start weaving in front and behind the uprights alternating the butt and tip.
-This method will give even spacing between the thick willow stems.
+This method gives even spacing between the thick willow stems

-- Use one fine weaver at a time, but always making sure the butt end is always inserted first.
-Continue weaving up the angel’s body, gradually the sides together.
-Make sure all the ends of the fine weavers are on the reverse side, where they can be trimmed off once structure is completed.
+- Use one fine weaver at a time, but always making sure the butt end is inserted first.
+Continue weaving up the angel’s body, gradually bringing the sides together.
+Make sure all the ends of the fine weavers are on the reverse side.
+They can then be trimmed off once the angel is completed

-- When you get to the size of angel you want tuck the last tip into the top line of weaving
+- When your angel is the right size, tuck the last tip into the top line of weaving

-- By making the fine weaves are secure, untie the top of the thick willow sticks and take right outside upright to the right and down and tuck into the bottom of the weaving.
-Do the same with the left side, making sure you do not kink the fine weaving in the process.
+- Make the fine weaves secure.
+Untie the top of the thick willow sticks and take right outside the upright to the right and down and tuck into the bottom of the weaving.
+Do the same with the left side, making sure you do not kink the fine weaving in the process

-- To finish the angel structure, you can either tie the butts in to two to make legs with the fine weave or if you prefer with fine ribbon or the two outside butts and weave into the bottom of the body using the remaining butts to fix the angel into the ground.
+- To finish the angel structure, either tie the butts in to two to make legs with the fine weave or with fine ribbon or the two outside butts weave into the bottom of the body using the remaining butts to fix the angel into the ground.

 Whether inside or out, the treatment for willow is the same.
 When it needs it, just paint your structure with wood preservative or linseed oil using a brush or spray bottle.
 Linseed oil is widely used to preserve and finish wood of all types.
-It sometimes takes days for the oil to dry completely, depending on conditions, but sunny days are the best.
-The process is uncomplicated, but do read what it says on the bottle: linseed oil is extremely difficult, even impossible to get out of clothing, which is why is good at protecting your willow structure.
-Sculptures kept outside benefit from a coating of linseed oil once a year and those inside less frequently, about every two of three years.
+It sometimes takes days for the oil to dry completely, but this will depend on the weather conditions.
+The process is simple, but do read what it says on the bottle.
+Be warned, Linseed oil is extremely difficult to get out of clothing!
+Sculptures kept outside benefit from a coating of linseed oil once a year and those inside less frequently, about every 2 to 3 years.